Trans-Neptunian Objects

 Largest objects:

 Diameters with question marks are estimated (see discussion here).
 For comparison, the largest asteroid, (1) Ceres, is 920 km in diameter.
-A total of 52 TNOs appear to be at least 500 km in diameter and 139 at least 300 km.
-The total volume of known TNOs (including Pluto) is estimated at 152% of that of the Moon (35% in Pluto/Charon and 30% in Eris).
+A total of 75 TNOs appear to be at least 500 km in diameter and 318 at least 300 km.
+The total volume of known TNOs (including Pluto) is estimated at 205% of that of the Moon (36% in the Pluto system, 31% in the Eris system, and 10% in the Haumea system).
 (A note: these size-associated figures are very dependent on the assumed albedo value for these objects.
-The above figures assume an albedo of 9% for objects with unmeasured diameters/albedos.
-As an indication of the effect of this assumption, the figures on the January 2005 version of this page assumed a 4% albedo and counted 65 TNOs at least 500 km in diameter and 295 at least 300 km in diameter.)
+The above figures assume an albedo of 9% for objects with unmeasured diameters/albedos.)
 For more discussion of large TNOs see:

 The graph below (click here for larger version and discussion) plots albedo vs. diameter for TNOs and centaurs with measured diameters.